cyrillos/mailman/docs/os.md

 dev A 95.163.249.249
 ```

+Make sure the `PTR` record points to the correct name.

 If the name is undefined yet due to fresh setup of the machine use `hostnamectl`
 ```
 hostnamectl set-hostname dev.tarantool.org